wayne-xyz/DPportal/README.md

 ## Update Log
 - 2024/10/15
     - add new target index csv file( target rule: AREA_HA > 0.1 and 133 ), based on target index to perform the download task
+    - add auto download the last month tif file to the drive, using the cron job of the google cloud scheduler

 - 2024/10/14